Design and Technology

 In your first two years, you will carry out design based projects that provide a detailed analysis of the main stages of the design process from analysing a design brief, to providing a creative response.
 This will provide a designed solution for a researched target market, and a developed idea through analysis of a variety of cultural understandings and influences.
 The design curriculum at Plympton academy not only offers a strong design theory based approach but also provides the opportunity to gain experience in practical design skill techniques such as, three-dimensional drawing, computer aided design, graphic communication, and traditional resistant material craft skills.
 We believe in a multiskilled approach to practical design activities opting to integrate new and existing technologies in the creation of project outcomes.
 Utilising 3D printing, laser cutting and CAD with more traditional methods of woodworking and metalworking.

-Following Key Stage 3, we offer a 3D Design curriculum (BTEC First Award in Art and Design qualification is 120 guided learning hours, equivalent to 1 GCSE) where you will discover how the design or making cycle works in an art and design practice and learn about the specialist materials, techniques and processes to create three dimensional products and designs.
+Following Key Stage 3, we offer a 3D Design curriculum (BTEC Technical award in Art and Design qualification is 120 guided learning hours, equivalent to 1 GCSE) where you will discover how the design or making cycle works in an art and design practice and learn about the specialist materials, techniques and processes to create three dimensional products and designs.

 The BTEC 3D Design (First Award in Art and Design) would provide an appropriate progression route for practical and design minded students to develop skills towards an apprenticeship in a practical trade, or entry onto a relevant A level qualification.

 Alternatively there is the Engineering curriculum, which develops engineering design and making skills, with an investigation of processes used to manufacture modern products within different engineering sectors, and the new developments in materials and engineering technology.
 Design engineers are problem solvers who bridge the gap between traditional engineering and design.
 It's a discipline which draws on knowledge of manufacturing techniques, product development, technical design, and rapid prototyping to bring new innovations to market.